Arjun-A-I/BrailleVision/README.md

 # Technohack-Team-Sentinal
 This project aims to improve the daily lives of audio-visually impaired individuals by creating a navigation and interaction system that uses object recognition technology and dynamic braille to identify objects in their environment.
 Additionally, the system enables the user to find objects using ASL and guides them towards the object.

-# What are the specific problems you are planning to solve with this idea? <br/>
+# Specific problems  planning to solve with this idea: <br/>
 ● Audio-Visually impaired people are always dependent on others in their daily routine.<br/>
 ● They find it difficult to understand about an object.<br/>